 3.8.
-Teacher assessment the contribution of learning in the personal aspect.
+Teacher assessment the contribution of learning in the personal aspect

-From a personal perspective, the project was described as part of the first theme.
-Such as, there is a great deal of comfort and a positive attitude for everyone involved.
-In some cases, it could be seen that these personal feelings are so significant that they are mostly the most significant contribution of the project.
-One can learn from this, for example, from the following quotes: “First of all, it is the satisfaction, when they are enthusiastic, and also the quiet students who find it difficult in the science professions, they succeed in it ...
-It motivated me, a feeling of satisfaction, of happiness.”
-It brought me back to my childhood, when we got tired of books and math, enough with the books, we were so thirsty for something else, thinking differently, engaging in something else not just writing and reading all day “ and: “First of all, it is pride, really and this is exactly where I did not stand and speak, and I should not have led the discussion….
-I stood aside and standing aside, I am happier and proud of them again, and it is also satisfying that the process works….They know how to explain the problem and the solution.
-Moreover, they talk and understand it is not just like a parrot they researched and solved tasks. “

-“We need the curiosity, the enthusiasm, the faith, I call it faith because it is openness to try new things.
+From a personal perspective, the project was described as giving a great deal of comfort and instilling a positive attitude among everyone involved.
+In some cases, it could be seen that these personal feelings are the most significant contribution of the project.
+One can learn from this, for example, from the following quotes: “First of all, it is the satisfaction, when they are enthusiastic.
+Also the quiet students who find it difficult in the science professions succeed in it ...
+It motivated me, gave a feeling of satisfaction, of happiness”; “It brought me back to my childhood, when we got tired of books and math, enough with the books, we were so thirsty for something else, thinking differently, engaging in something else not just writing and reading all day” and “First of all, it is pride, really and this is exactly where I did not stand and speak, and I did not lead the discussion….
+I stood aside and standing aside, I am happier and proud of them.
+It is also satisfying that the process works….they know how to explain the problem and the solution.
+Moreover, they talk and understand it don’t just repeat like a parrot; they researched and solved tasks,”; “We need the curiosity, the enthusiasm, the faith.
+I call it faith because it is openness to try new things.
 We need to create this enthusiasm because if you show enthusiasm, then it can drive children to it.
-I was me then every time I had one volunteer, I see parents who do not leave because they are enthusiastic and are having fun, they see the bond created with the children, Moreover, what a good time we have”,” you are our age with small children and if you have to put songs, Exceptional learning has been created besides learning more and playing with LEGOs.
-I see it with my mentors that it is abnormal fun.and their friendship, and if you have to put songs and create something awful exciting other than learning and playing more, what else do you need?
-I see it with my mentors that it is abnormal fun. “
+First I was just me, then every time I had one volunteer.
+I see parents who do not leave because they are enthusiastic and are having fun, they see the bond created with the children, Moreover, what a good time we have”, “you are our age with small children and if you have to put songs, Exceptional learning has been created besides learning more and playing with LEGOs.
+I see it with my mentors that it is abnormal fun and their friendship, and if you have to put songs and create something awful exciting other than learning and playing more, what else do you need?
+I see it with my mentors that it is abnormal fun.”

-All of these quotes show that the contribution is not only to the entire educational space is the main contribution of the collaborative learning project but that the teacher’s sense of self is also a motivator in this regard.
-Similarly, it can be seen that teachers attributed the field to personal and social contributions as well as professional contributions.
+All these quotes indicate the contribution to the entire educational space is a primary contribution of the collaborative learning project, and that the teacher’s sense of self is also a motivator in this regard.
+Similarly, it can be seen that teachers personal and social contributions as well as professional contributions to the field of PBL.

 3.9.
 Teacher assessment the contribution of learning in the professional aspect

-The last theme that emerged from the interviews, and repeated several times, was that teachers see the program as providing students with extensive professional knowledge that is more suited to the 21st century compared to traditional knowledge areas taught in schools.
-It can be learned from the following quotes:
+The final theme that emerges from the interviews, and repeated several times, was that teachers see the program as providing students with extensive professional knowledge that is better suited to the 21st century compared to traditional knowledge areas taught in schools.
+It can be seen in the following quotes: